Montana-Media-Arts/creative-coding-1/modules/week-11/_posts/2017-01-22-creating-objects.md

 A lot of discussion has occurred about classes and objects, yet you still do not know how to create an object from a class definition!

 To create a new object "of class type _X_", you need to call the `new` keyword, followed by the name of the class, including any constructor input parameters within parentheses trailing the class name.
-This can then be assigned to a variable for later reference.
+This can then be bound to a variable for later reference.

 The following creates a new object, of class type `ClassName`, and passes it two input parameters.
 This new object is stored in the variable `myObj`.